Wahktágeli, Yankton Sioux Chief

 A taste of whiskey

-Little Sioux River, IA The flotilla meets a large boat owned by Auguste Chouteau of St. Louis.
+Moving down the Missouri along the present Nebraska-Iowa border, the expedition meets a large boat owned by Auguste Chouteau of St. Louis.
 Some men trade beaver skins for linen shirts and woven hats.
-They also enjoy their first whiskey since the 1805 Fourth of July.

 Notes